 Day 5 Masai Mara

-Depart after breakfast for the five-hour scenic drive to the world-famous Masai Mara Game Reserve, where you’ll spend three nights at the locally rated 4-star Sarova Mara Game Camp.
+Depart after breakfast for the world-famous Masai Mara Game Reserve (129 miles, four hours), where you’ll spend three nights at the 4-star Sarova Mara Game Camp (4Q).
 Arrive in time for lunch.

 The Sarova Mara Game Camp adjoins a Masai village.
 The camp is set in the heart of the Reserve, covering 27 acres and encompassing two streams, a large fish pond and outdoor pool with a pool bar, all within an electrified fence perimeter.
 Accommodation is arranged within tents, including the main restaurant and bar.
 The Isokon restaurant offers a wide range of cuisine, served buffet-style at breakfast and lunch, and waiter served at dinner.
 Special barbecues are held by the swimming pool.
 Enjoy drinks at the Pool Bar and evening entertainment and a roaring fire in the Oloip Bar.
 You’ll stay in one of the 52 spacious and comfortable Standard tents, each with an en suite bathroom with shower, flush toilet, and hot and cold running water.
 Tents can be made up to be either double or twin and are tastefully furnished with wardrobes, writing desks and safari chairs.